wiresurfer/shaishav.kr/automation/prompts/gen-frontmatter.md

-i want to generate the metadata for the markdown file.
+I want to generate the metadata for the markdown file.
 I will provide you with the format.
 This is gonna be the frontmatter for my blog.
 Use the file context to come up with the front matter Sample frontmatter.
 Should be appended at the top of the file